sharma-r/-100DaysofMLCoding/100DaysLog.md

 <h3>DAY 2 : Jul 8 , 2018</h3>

-<b>Today's Progress :</b> learnt about the matplotlib and data visualization. built various types of plots and to customized them as an assignment on a datacamp course.
+<b>Today's Progress :</b> learnt about the matplotlib and data visualization. built various types of plots and customized them as an assignment on a datacamp course.
 Started with some Machine learning algorithms. learnt about logistic regression and neural network.
 Spent time understanding the algorithms.